danielanywhere/ProjectTask/README.md

 The following forethought and considerations go into the construction and maintenance of this library.

--   No artificial limitations.
+-   **No artificial limitations**.
 Any task item can be a task, a project, or something in between.
--   Recursive structures.
+-   **Recursive structures**.
 You can plan and manage complex multi-level task trees with ease.
--   Minimal assumptions.
+-   **Minimal assumptions**.
 This library is stationed at the object-model level.
 You can bring your own UI, storage, or scheduling layers as you see fit.

 <p>&nbsp;</p>